AthanKanavos/Sign-Language-Recognition-CNN/README.md

 The third architecture generally achieved the best performance, especially with smaller batch sizes.

-Results from this reconstruction may differ because not all original preprocessing, initialization, regularization, and training details were reported.
+Results may vary depending on the software environment, preprocessing pipeline, random initialization, hyperparameter configuration, and hardware platform.

 ## Citation